Sim4n6/sim4n6.github.io/_posts/2021-04-06-edpresso-shots.md

 I've published so far:
  - <a href="https://www.educative.io/edpresso/how-to-handle-no-manual-entry-error-on-opensuse-tumbleweed" target="_blank">How to handle "No manual entry" error on OpenSUSE Tumbleweed</a>
  - <a href="https://www.educative.io/edpresso/what-is-shellcheck-and-how-do-you-use-it" target="_blank">What is ShellCheck, and how do you use it?</a>
+ - <a href="https://www.educative.io/edpresso/verbosity-vs-quietness-in-cli" target="_blank">Verbosity and Quietness in CLI</a>

 <div align="center"> <img src="../assets/shot.jpg" /></div>